jesus-car/jesus-car/README.md

 **About me**
 - Systems engineer student 📚
-- Certified tech Developer studen in Digital House
+- Certified tech Developer student in Digital House
 - Passionate about technology 💻

 <!--